-- 4.17 As discussed earlier, no direct effect of NOx as a pollutant (other than as a source of nitrogen, already considered above) is anticipated following APIS guidelines.
-The other relevant pollutant exceeding 1% of the critical level from Warrington and Greater Manchester Local Plans in combination is ammonia.
-Ammonia as a source of nitrogen has already been factored into the nitrogen deposition calculations.
-However, ammonia in atmosphere can also be directly toxic to lower plants (lichens and bryophytes), which are characteristic of good condition bogs, at concentrations above 1 μgm-3.
-Total ammonia at Holcroft Moss exceeds this threshold under all current and future scenarios, being just under 3 μgm-3 at the closest part of the bog to the road.
-This is relatively typical of much of the UK due primarily to agriculture. - 4.18 The total in combination change in ammonia from both the Warrington and Greater Manchester Local Plans is a worst-case 0.012 μg/m3 or 1.2% of the critical level and therefore exceeds the 1% screening threshold..
-However, scrutiny of ammonia data from the UKEAP national ammonia monitoring network for a range of sites covering 2010-2019 shows that the normal variation in ammonia concentrations throughout a year can be as high as 3-4 μg/m3, and even at rural sites concentrations generally fluctuate by more than 1 μg/m3 (100% of the critical level) throughout the year.
-In other words, the forecast ammonia dose falls well within the expected variance in existing ammonia concentrations and is unlikely to be statistically significant.
-It is, however, the case that the forecast traffic growth due to the Plans is forecast to make the existing situation marginally worse without mitigation. - 4.19 The worst-case 'in combination' effect at the closest area of bog to the M62 is thus likely to be very botanically subtle (if observed at all it is most likely restricted to some possible impact on lichen diversity, with some possible impact on higher plant species richness when other sources of traffic growth are also considered) and may never actually arise even without mitigation.
+- 4.40 The worst-case 'in combination' effect from the Warrington and Greater Manchester Local Plans at the closest area of bog to the M62 is likely to be very botanically subtle (if observed at all it is most likely restricted to some possible impact on lichen diversity, with some possible impact on higher plant species richness when other sources of traffic growth are also considered) and may never actually arise even without mitigation.
 Moreover, this would only apply to 10% of the bog with the remaining 90% falling below the 1% threshold due to the two plans.
-Furthermore, even the worst-case effect could be negated by changes in management or hydrological regime and the botanical effect that is forecast may prove to be even more subtle than identified in this report if the full improvement in vehicle emissions that Defra expect to arise by 2030 and beyond does occur. - 4.20 Nonetheless, the site has a restore objective and in discussions over the Local Plan HRAs for both Warrington and Greater Manchester Natural England shared data for the site which indicated that although hydrology had been restored across the entire site, vegetation recovery was notably less in the eastern part of the SAC than in the western part of the SAC.
-It was suggested that this difference in recovery could be attributable to exposure of the eastern part of the SAC to the M62 motorway, although it was acknowledged that there could be other causes. - 4.21 Taking the restore objective and the difference in vegetation recovery following hydrological restoration into account, and to confidently draw a conclusion of no adverse effect on integrity the HRA of the Warrington Local Plan took a precautionary approach and considered that some measures to reduce the (very small) contribution of Warrington to the overall subtle effect is required for purposes of good stewardship and to reinforce the conclusion of no adverse effect on integrity.
+Furthermore, the botanical effect that is forecast may prove to be even more subtle than identified in this report if the full improvement in vehicle emissions that Defra expect to arise by 2030 and beyond does occur. - 4.41 Nonetheless, the site has a restore objective as follows: - restore air pollutants to below relevant critical loads/levels - restore component vegetation communities; - restore the full range of typical structural features associated with active bogs at this site; - restore the abundance of listed species; - avoid further degradation of the peat substrate of the H7120 feature and restore its properties, including its structure, bulk density, total carbon, pH, soil nutrient status and fungal/bacterial ratio; and - ensure invasive and introduced non-native species are either rare or absent. - 4.42 In discussions over the Local Plan HRAs for both Warrington and Greater Manchester Natural England shared data for the site which indicated that although hydrology had been restored across the entire site, vegetation recovery was notably less in the eastern part of the SAC than in the western part of the SAC.
+It was suggested that this difference in recovery could be attributable to exposure of the eastern part of the SAC to the M62 motorway, although it was acknowledged that there could be other causes. - 4.43 Taking the restore objective and the difference in vegetation recovery following hydrological restoration into account as well as the fact that Warrington and Greater Manchester are not the only sources of forecast traffic growth on the M62, and to confidently draw a conclusion of no adverse effect on integrity, the HRA of the Warrington Local Plan took a precautionary approach and considered that some measures to reduce the (very small) contribution of Warrington to the overall subtle effect is required for purposes of good stewardship and to reinforce the conclusion of no adverse effect on integrity.
 This conclusion will be further underlined as vehicle purchasers react to the 2030 ban on the sale of new diesel and petrol cars and vans in the later part of the Local Plan period.